 The Juris Doctor (JD) degree is a three-year program.
 The first-year program offers the standard courses you'd find at any law school:

 - Civil Procedure

 - Constitutional Law

 The second and third years will comprise required courses, electives, and experiential learning courses.
 The school also requires students to complete 50 hours of pro bono service before graduation.
 The pro bono requirement is rather unique in that it is not just work in a law clinic but can be any case or project as long as an attorney supervises the student.

 The University of Idaho College of Law has three special emphasis areas:

 - Business Law and Entrepreneurship (includes an optional Intellectual Property track)

 They also offer concurrent degrees in areas of business and environmental studies.

 Tips for Your Law School Journey and Beyond

 Your choice of which law school to attend is a personal decision.
 You will have to decide what is right for you and your future.
-FindLaw's Law Student section can help you in this process.
-It contains many articles that offer tips and advice as you select a school, settle into legal academic life, take the bar exam, and go onto your first job.
+FindLaw for Law Students offers tips and advice as you select a school, settle into legal academic life, take the bar exam, and go onto your first job.